vuola/UH_NumericalMethods/README.md

 `sudo find / -name "eigenpy" | grep cmake`

-Edit the following line in file *CMakeLists.txt* to point into the eigenpy install location.
+Edit the following line of the repository root folder file *CMakeLists.txt* to point into the eigenpy install location.

 `set(eigenpy_DIR /opt/openrobots/lib/cmake/eigenpy)`

 CMake is expecting to find file *eigenpyConfig.cmake* from the above directory.

-The executables are located in folders /build/excercise[nn]
+If everything is working, running *Build* from the footer menu of Visual Studio Code will place the executables into folders /build/excercise[nn].